HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 also passed laws to streamline immigration process as well as to encourage immigrants to move in, and the immigration influx did increase.
-However, it wasn't nearly enough to stop the population drop- in the beginning.
+However, it wasn't nearly enough to stop the population drop— in the beginning.

 [^Historio-RdO-Elmigrado-kmt1]: It almost felt like